eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Dynamic Types Discovery and Endpoint Matching
 ---------------------------------------------

-When using Dynamic Types support, Fast-RTPS make use of an optional TopicDiscoveryKind QoS Policy and TypeIdV1.
+When using Dynamic Types support, Fast RTPS make use of an optional TopicDiscoveryKind QoS Policy and TypeIdV1.
 At its current state, the matching will only verify that both endpoints are using the same topic type, but will not negotiate about it.